Gravity Falls: Video game

 A video game was created for the series, titled Gravity Falls: Legend of the Gnome Gemulets.
 The game was released exclusively on Nintendo 3DS on October 20, 2015.
 It was developed and published by Ubisoft and produced by Disney Interactive Studios.
 The game is a platformer and uses the same graphics as the series.

 Reception

 Critical reception

+Gravity Falls received critical acclaim, with praise directed at its writing, characters, voice acting, animation, humor, and multi-generational appeal.
 Both seasons of Gravity Falls hold a 100% approval rating on Rotten Tomatoes.

 On Rotten Tomatoes, season one has an average critic score of 7.40 out of 10 based on 12 reviews.
 Season two has an average critic score of 8.80 out of 10 based on 8 reviews.
 The website's critical consensus for season one reads: "Gravity Falls warm humor and bright performances elevate this children's cartoon to a show for all ages", while the website's critical consensus for season two reads: "Gravity Falls continues to blend old fashioned storytelling with a modern sense of humor to create a uniquely enjoyable viewing experience."